-Although the eight limbs of yoga have been presented in order, it is important to understand that you do not have to go in order to reap the mental health benefits of yoga.
+Although the eight limbs of yoga have been presented in order, it is important to understand that you do not have to go to reap yoga's mental health benefits.

 “Yoga is the practice of tolerating the consequences of being yourself.” – Bhagavad Gita

 To practice yoga means to commit to a daily practice, i.e., showing up.
 To commit to showing up means to allow yourself to come as you are.
 Every day you show up, you may feel differently and, therefore, move, feel, think, and breathe differently.

 A crucial aspect of good mental health is the flexibility of the mind.
 Our yoga practice serves as just that microcosm for witnessing how we do that in our one-hour asana practice or 10-minute pranayama practice.

 The choice is yours on how you practice.